 How To Elope at Mount Rainier

-One of the first things to do when you start the planning process of your elopement is deciding what time of year you want to elope!
-Are you a big fan of the snow, or do you prefer spending your time cooking in the hot summer sun?
+What’s the first thing you should do when planning your elopement?
+Decide on what time of year you want to elope!
+Are you a big fan of the snow, or do you prefer spending your time in the summer sun?

 Snow/Cooler Climate: my recommendation for if you want snow during your elopement is do plan for somewhere between November-March.
 These are generally the months you would find snow in more locations at Mount Rainier.
-Paradise Visitor Center sees a lot of snow, so this is a great location to visit during the winter months for a snowy elopement!
+Paradise Visitor Center sees a lot of snow, so it’s a great location during winter for a snowy elopement!

 Sun/Warmer Climate: the beautiful thing about Mount Rainier is that it never really gets *too* hot in popular locations like Sunrise, Paradise and Tipsoo Lake.
 The average temperatures around Mount Rainier between April and October range from 36-60 degree Fahrenheit; and if you go to locations that are lower elevation they oftentimes will be higher temperatures as well.

 Making sure you acquire the proper permits is critical to having a successful and legal elopement at Mount Rainier.
-Not only does it ensure that your event is legal and would not be shut down, but it also provides funding to the National Parks Service to ensure they can continue to upkeep the parks and allow them to be visitable for years to come!
+This ensures that your event is legal and won’t be shut down.
+Plus, it also provides funding to the National Parks Service!
+This funding helps them continue to upkeep the parks and allow them to be visitable for years to come.

 For any type of wedding ceremony, a wedding permit is required by Mount Rainier National Park.
 On this website page, you will find the application under “Permit for Weddings” which costs $60.
-MRNP recommends that you submit your application to later than four weeks before your wedding, but you can also contact the Permit Coordinator via email to try to expedite the process.
+MRNP recommends that you submit your application to later than four weeks before your wedding.
+You can also contact the Permit Coordinator to try to expedite the process.
 All of this information can be found as well on the website I linked above!

 Travel and Accommodations around Mount Rainier